rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_18
 I:Philip Greenspun
-S:SQL, Lisp, and Haskell are the only programming languages that I've seen :where one spends more time thinking than typing.
+S:SQL, Lisp, and Haskell are the only languages that I've seen :where one spends more time thinking than typing.

 *:L1_19